Rules and Regulations

 Timing will be conducted using a SportIdent system.

 After leaving the event village Riders can start each timed stage as soon as they reach the start line.
 There are no start times or running order unless otherwise stated in the pre-race email/information or upon sign up/registration, but there will be minimum 20 second time intervals between each rider starting a timed stage.

 You are responsible for your timing chip and for accurately passing the timing gates to activate the start timer and stop the timer at the bottom of the stage.
 Please look after these - lost or broken timing chips will cost you £25 to replace.

 Responsibilities of Riders

 The organisers shall not be held liable in any way for any loss, damage or accidents that may occur during any of the events.
 Riders are aware that cycling is potentially dangerous.

 Penalties and complaints:

-No external assistance is permitted on the track, assistance is only allowed in the pits area.
-Assistance outside the pits area will incur in a time penalty.
+No external assistance is permitted on the track, assistance is only allowed in the link sections.

-If a Rider catches up with a slower Rider on course, he/she should let the faster Rider past aswhen safe to do so.
+If a Rider catches up with a slower Rider on course, he/she should let the faster Rider past as and when safe to do so.
 The faster Rider should give lots of warning and clear directions as to which side they will pass on.
-Aggressive or impatient behavior from the faster Rider may result in a 30 second time penalty.
+Aggressive or impatient behaviour from the faster Rider may result in a 30 second time penalty.
 Play fair.